 A major research university such as the University of Maryland requires a lot of energy to operate.
-With an energy bill of over $50 million per year, climbing energy rates, and growing concerns about effects of greenhouse gas emissions on our environment, the University is rapidly implementing energy efficiency and conservation upgrades.
+With an energy bill of over $40 million per year, climbing energy rates, and a strong commitment to climate action, the university is using an array of strategies to lessen campus energy consumption and reduce burning fuels in the generation of energy for campus.

 Green Fund for Green Power